CSeddonPersonal/TestforBPP/README.md

 A successful model could be used to:

-- Target retention campaigns
+- Target specific customers for retention campaigns
-- Improve customer lifetime value
+- Improve retention
 - Reduce marketing expenditure
 - Support data-driven decision making